 Since the vibration alerting motor performance requirements are not as strict as in haptics, the drive circuitry can be simpler making it cheaper and easier to produce.
 We have application bulletins on discrete motor drive circuits, which can be compared to our advanced haptic feedback control bulletin.

 An increasing amount of handheld devices are being designed with haptic functions.
 Many of the industrial devices mentioned in the above Vibration Alerting section can also benefit from haptic feedback.
 However, there are devices in the consumer marketplace that can be improved with a form of advanced tactile feedback, including:

 - Desk phones

 As more products rely on capacitive touchscreen technology as the primary interface, the haptic feedback element is becoming an increasingly important part of the user experience.
-Implementing haptics is also great way of differentiating premium products from those which include a simpler vibration alerting functionality.
+Implementing haptics is also a great way of differentiating premium products from those which include a simpler vibration alerting functionality.

-Precision Microdrives is introducing a new range of motors for use with haptic feedback processors which will make it much easier for designers to add haptics into handheld products.
+Precision Microdrives is introducing a new range of motors for use with haptic feedback processors which will make it much easier for designers to add haptics to handheld products.
 Haptic actuators will be launched under our Precision Haptics range.